marklogic/marklogic-kubernetes/README.md

 ### Production Workload: AWS EKS

 For production workload development, you will want to use a cloud platform.
-The MarkLogic Helm chart creates one MarkLogic "host" per Kubernetes pod in a StatefulSet.
-To add a new MarkLogic host to an existing cluster, simply increase the number of pods in your StatefulSet.
-For example, if we want to change the host count of an existing MarkLogic cluster from 2 to 3, run the following Helm command

 EKS is a managed Kubernetes platform provided by AWS.
 The eksctl tool is a simple way to bring up a Kubernetes cluster on EKS.

 #### Install eksctl